-Included in the 4,628,000 options we anticipate granting as described above, we granted 710,000, 710,000, 385,000 and 385,000 options to Mr. Charles, Mr. Milgrim, Mr. D'Alessandro and Mr. Manella, respectively.
+Included in the 4,628,000 options we granted as described above, we granted 710,000, 710,000, 385,000 and 385,000 options to Mr. Charles, Mr. Milgrim, Mr. D'Alessandro and Mr. Manella, respectively.
 These options are subject to the same terms and conditions as set forth above.
-All awards granted in connection with this offering are subject to the terms of the 2024 Plan and individual award agreements.
+All awards granted are subject to the terms of the 2024 Plan and individual award agreements.
 Mr. Charles is our President, Chief Executive Officer, Executive Co-Chairman and Director; Mr. Milgrim is our Executive Co-Chairman and Director; Mr. D'Alessandro is our Treasurer and Chief Financial Officer; and Mr. Manella is our Vice President, General Counsel and Secretary.